Seeking Legal Recourse: Duties of the Police

 The accused is showing violent behaviour and is likely to commit further offences unless his movement are brought under the restraint; and

-The accused is habitual offender and unless kept in custody he is likely to commit similar offences again.
+The accused is a habitual offender and unless kept in custody he is likely to commit similar offences again.

 Footnotes